Sweet Dog

 My dog licks his paws non-stop, is it serious?

-Paw licking on a loop is dermatological before it's «behavioural»: it often hides an allergy, a parasite or pain.
-You rule out the medical side first (skin and paws seen by the vet) before talking about stress or boredom.
+Non-stop paw licking is dermatological before it's “behavioural”: it often hides an allergy, a parasite or pain.
+Have the vet examine the skin and paws first, before talking about stress or boredom.
 It's also a chance to check between the toes, looking for a grass seed in summer.

 Should I change the food of a dog that scratches?